dorfjungs/dj-library/readme.md

-# dj library
+# google-closure-extlib
-A javascriot library which builds it's components on the latest version of the underrated closure library.
+A library extending the underrated closure library.

 ## Intro

 ### What you need to use it
 You just need to get the latest version of the closure library: https://github.com/google/closure-library

-### Coming features
-- Dynamic configuration for each component (incl. base64)
-- Static configuration for each component

 ### SYS and EXT
 **SYS:** It provides the component manager of the library.

-**EXT:** All components and utilities already created.
-E.g. OverlyComponent, DropdownComponent, ...
+Because *core* is too mainstream **EXT:** All components and utils available.
+E.g. router, overlay component, fancy effects

 ## Component